HsAhRaSrHmIaT/Pdf-Notes-Template/README.md

 ## Features

-- Generates a PDF template with a heading for specific topics and a page count.
+- Generates a PDF template with a heading for specific topics and pages for each topic.
 - Designed to be printed out and used as a notebook for writing content related to each topic.

 ## How to Use